EhsanTamandeh/PolyGenNet-/README.md

 ## Usage

-PolyGenNet- allows users to analyze both physical and functional interaction networks.
+PolyGenNet- allows users to analyze both physical and functional interaction networks with different gene types such as associated or non-associated genes across different traits.
 Physical interaction networks, constructed using experimental methods like yeast two-hybrid (Y2H) assays or tandem affinity purification coupled to mass spectrometry (TAP-MS), identify direct protein-protein interactions.
 Functional interaction networks, on the other hand, connect genes that work together to perform specific biological functions, based on co-expression patterns, gene ontology, and other data sources.
 These functional networks are invaluable for understanding how genetic variations affect gene regulation and contribute to disease.

 ### Example command:
 ```bash